Birthday: North Korea

-In North Korea, the Day of the Sun, Kim Il-sung's birthday, is the most important public holiday of the country, and Kim Jong-il's birthday is celebrated as the Day of the Shining Star.
-North Koreans are not permitted to celebrate birthdays on July 8 and December 17 because these were the dates of the deaths of Kim Il-sung and Kim Jong-il, respectively.
+In North Korea, the Day of the Sun, Kim Il Sung's birthday, is the most important public holiday of the country, and Kim Jong Il's birthday is celebrated as the Day of the Shining Star.
+North Koreans are not permitted to celebrate birthdays on July 8 and December 17 because these were the dates of the deaths of Kim Il Sung and Kim Jong Il, respectively.
 More than 100,000 North Koreans celebrate displaced birthdays on July 9 and December 18 instead to avoid these dates.
 A person born on July 8 before 1994 may change their birthday, with official recognition.

 South Korea

-South Korea is the last country to use a form of East Asian age reckoning for many official purposes.
-Currently, three systems are used together—"Korean ages" that start with 1 at birth and increase every January 1st with the Gregorian New Year, "year ages" that start with 0 at birth and otherwise increase the same way, and "actual ages" that start with 0 at birth and increase each birthday.
-First birthday celebrations are heavily celebrated, despite usually having little to do with the child's age.
-However, this is scheduled to change in June 2023, when all Korean ages will be set back at least one year and official ages will henceforth be reckoned only by birthdays.
+South Korea was one of the last countries to use a form of East Asian age reckoning for many official purposes.
+Prior to June 2023, three systems were used together—"Korean ages" that start with 1 at birth and increase every January 1st with the Gregorian New Year, "year ages" that start with 0 at birth and otherwise increase the same way, and "actual ages" that start with 0 at birth and increase each birthday.
+First birthday celebrations was heavily celebrated, despite usually having little to do with the child's age.
+In June 2023, all Korean ages were set back at least one year, and official ages henceforth are reckoned only by birthdays.